 - Ideally be aged between 18-32 years (18-26 for non EU citizens).

-- If not from the EU, Be able to apply for the German Au Pair Visa – please contact your local German Embassy for more specific information if required.
+- If not from the EU/ UK, Be able to apply for the German Au Pair Visa – please contact your local German Embassy for more specific information if required.

 - Have basic (A2) German language knowledge

 - Have experience working with children – this can be as a big brother or sister, during work experience in a nursery or as a babysitter.
 If you are unsure, contact us!

 - Have a love for children and an open mind to learn about a new culture from a unique standpoint – from right in the middle of it!

 - A dear family letter written in German – this is an introduction about yourself for your future host family.
 You might like to write about your home life, family, interests, studies, and most of all, why you want to be an Au Pair in Germany.

 - A small photo album with smiley photos of you and your family/friends.